Complexity Framework For Forbidden Subgraphs I: The Framework: Application to NP-Complete Problems

 {\it Claim.} The size of a minimum odd cycle transversal of $G$ is equal to the size of a minimum odd cycle transversal of the $2$-subdivision of $G$.

-We now show that for every $p\geq 1$, {\sc Independent Odd Cycle Transversal} is \NP-complete for $2p$-subdivisions of subcubic graphs.
-Consider the subclass of subcubic graphs that correspond to instances of {\sc Not-All-Equal $3$-Satisfiability} as defined in the proof for C2.
-We know that any minimum odd cycle transversal is also independent and {\sc Independent Odd Cycle Transversal} is \NP-complete for this class.
+We now show C2 and C3 for {\sc Independent Odd Cycle Transversal} by proving that {\sc Independent Odd Cycle Transversal} is \NP-complete for $2p$-subdivisions of subcubic planar graphs.
+Consider the subclass of planar subcubic graphs that correspond to instances of {\sc Planar $3$-Satisfiability} as defined in our proof for C2 for {\sc Odd Cycle Transversal}.
 We now apply the above Claim sufficiently many times.
-In the graph $G'$ resulting from the $2p$-subdivision, any minimum odd cycle transversal will also be independent, and the result follows. \end{proof}
+In the graph~$G'$ resulting from the $2p$-subdivision, any minimum odd cycle transversal will also be an independent odd cycle transversal (by inspection of the proof for C2 for {\sc Odd Cycle Transversal}, because the cycles that were once triangles become further and further apart).